First Anglo-Maratha War: Initial stage and Treaty of Purandar (1774–1775)

 British troops under the command of Colonel Keating, left Surat on 15 March 1775, for Pune.
 But they were checked by Haripant Phadke at Adas and were totally defeated on 18 May 1775.
 Casualties for Keating's force, accompanied by Raghunathrao, included 96 killed.
 The Marathas casualties in the Battle of Adas (Gujarat) included 150 killed.

 Warren Hastings estimated that direct actions against Pune would be detrimental.
 Therefore, the Supreme Council of Bengal condemned the Treaty of Surat, sending Colonel Upton to Pune to annul it and make a new treaty with the regency.
 An agreement between Upton and the ministers of Pune called Treaty of Purandar was signed on 1 March 1776.

 The Treaty of Purandar (or Treaty of Purandhar) was a doctrine signed on 1 March 1776 by the peshwa of the Maratha Empire and the British East India Company's Supreme Council of Bengal in Calcutta.
 Based on the terms of the accord, the British were able to secure Salsette.

-Treaty was signed between the then Governor General Warren Hasting who sent Colonel Upton and Nana Fadnavis of Peshwa in which British accepted Sawai Madhav Rao as a new Peshwa and Maratha accepted not to recognise existence of French in India.
+Treaty was signed between the then Governor General Warren Hasting who sent Colonel Upton and Nana Fadnavis of Peshwa in which British accepted Madhavrao as a new Peshwa and Maratha accepted not to recognise existence of French in India.

 The Treaty of Purandhar (1 March 1776) annulled that of Surat, Raghunath Rao was pensioned and his cause abandoned, but the revenues of Salsette and Broach districts were retained by the British.

 Battle of Wadgaon

 Route of the Bombay detachment across the Mahratta country from Culpee to Surat c.
 1778.

 Following a treaty between France and the Poona Government in 1776, the Bombay Government decided to invade and reinstate Raghoba.
-They sent a force under Col. Egerton reached Khopoli and made its way through the Western Ghats at Bhor Ghat and onwards toward Karla, which was reached on 4 January 1779 while under Maratha attacks.
+A force under Col. Egerton reached Khopoli and made its way through the Western Ghats at Bhor Ghat and onwards toward Karla, which was reached on 4 January 1779 while under Maratha attacks.
 Finally the British were forced to retreat back to Wadgaon, but were soon surrounded.
 The British surrendered and were forced to sign the Treaty of Wadgaon on 16 January 1779, a victory for the Marathas.

 Reinforcements from northern India, commanded by Colonel (later General) Thomas Wyndham Goddard, arrived too late to save the Bombay force.
 The British Governor-General in Bengal, Warren Hastings, rejected the treaty on the grounds that the Bombay officials had no legal power to sign it, and ordered Goddard to secure British interests in the area.